nawesan12/finnegans-chatbots/README.md

 1. Deploy the project (locally or to a provider such as Vercel).
 2. Configure the verify token in your Meta App dashboard and set the same value in the `META_VERIFY_TOKEN` environment variable.
 3. Point the WhatsApp callback URL to `<your-domain>/api/webhook`.
 4. Once the webhook is verified, add the WhatsApp Business API credentials in **Dashboard → Settings** so incoming messages can be processed.
+Alternatively, you can rely on the global environment variables described above for a single account deployment.

 The webhook route is forced to run on the Node.js runtime and marked as dynamic so it works correctly in serverless environments like Vercel.

+Incoming messages automatically create/update contacts, resume the corresponding flow session and persist a snapshot of the conversation context in the `Log` table so the dashboard metrics and activity feeds stay up to date.